 When we think about learning, we typically focus on getting information into students’ heads.
 What if, instead, we focus on getting information out of students’ heads?

 On this website and in our free Practice Guides, we discuss how to use research-based strategies to improve learning.
 Established by nearly 100 years of research, retrieval practice is a simple and powerful technique to transform teaching and learning.

-In a short, easy to read Retrieval Practice Guide, we condense a wealth of research and information about the basics of retrieval practice, how it improves more than just the memorization of facts, and how to use retrieval practice.
-We hope the guide is a helpful resource as you implement retrieval practice in your teaching, studying, and learning.
+In our brief Retrieval Practice Guide, we condense a wealth of research and information about the basics of retrieval practice, how it improves more than just the memorization of facts, and how to use retrieval practice.
+With our guide, transform learning and implement powerful teaching strategies – including retrieval practice – in your classroom.